Sold a Sum

 It ticks every box on the observation form.

-They still panic when the numbers change even slightly.
+They still panic when numbers change even slightly.

 That’s the scandal.